akizunx/TinyControl/README.md

 # TinyControl
-TinyControl is a python lib for automatic control system analysis, but now only a few features have been implemented.
+A Python lib for automatic control system analysis.

 __IMPORTANT__